McAnulty College and Graduate School of Liberal Arts: History

-The McAnulty College and Graduate School of Liberal Arts, part of Duquesne University in Pittsburgh, Pennsylvania, was founded as the College of Arts and Letters, part of the "Pittsburgh Catholic College" in 1878.
-The College was incorporated in 1882 with the authority to grant degrees in the arts and sciences.
-By 1911, the College and University Council of the Commonwealth of Pennsylvania extended the college's status to that of a university and approved the new name, Duquesne University.
+The college traces its origins to the College of Arts and Letters established by the Fathers of the Congregation of the Holy Ghost in 1878.
+The institution was incorporated in 1882 as the Pittsburgh Catholic College of the Holy Ghost, with authority to grant degrees in the arts and sciences.
+In 1911, the College and University Council of Pennsylvania extended its charter to university status and approved the name Duquesne University.